jfcloutier/andy/README.md

     > git clone https://github.com/jfcloutier/andy.git

-To update th source code:
+To update the source code:

     > git checkout master
     > git pull

+To reset the robot (erase its accumulated experience)

+    > rm experience/*

 To launch on the robot: